Grades 2 - 5

 9:00 – Flag Pole/BreakfastWho was the second president of the United States?
 What are Lewis’ and Clark’s first names?
 Campers get to use their random knowledge when they meet at the flag pole every morning and answer trivia questions to see which cabins get to line up first for breakfast.

-10:00 a.m. – Cabin Clean UpOften referred to as ‘chores’ by campers, daily small tasks take place to keep the cabin sanitary such as sweeping, cleaning sinks, organizing shoes on the porch, etc.
+10:00 a.m. – Cabin Clean UpDaily small tasks take place to keep the cabin sanitary, clean and organized.

-10:15 – Morning TimeCamp comes together to watch a skit that presents the Gospel in various ways.
+10:15 – Morning TimeCamp comes together to watch a skit or do an activity that presents a biblical truth.

 10:45 a.m. – Morning Cabin TimeCabins gather together to talk about the message that was presented at morning time.

-11:00 a.m. – First ActivityAt the beginning of the week, campers choose two activities (Mountain biking, archery, arts and crafts, rapelling, field sports, redneck sports, etc.) to participate in.
+11:00 a.m. – First ActivityAt the beginning of the week, campers choose two activities (archery, arts and crafts, rappelling, field sports, redneck sports, etc.) to participate in.

 12:10 – Second Activity